So you need to generate new business.

 Once those leads come flooding in it’s the job of sales to pick up the baton – right?
 Wrong.
 Marketing is responsible for more of the sales cycle than ever before, nurturing leads to the point of being sales ready.
 This may involve using a marketing automation tool to help make this process highly personalised, water-tight and tracked through every step.
 Or it could be a more manual process with alerts to incite engagement along the sales cycle.
 The important thing is continuing the dialogue once it’s been started and taking it to a profitable conclusion.

-So that’s the basics – but if you want to read more about creating new business campaign success we’ve pulled together some additional sources of information that might just help.
-Don’t forget, if you need further help with marketing your business we’re just a phone call away.
+So that’s the basics – but if you want to read more about creating successful new business campaigns we’ve pulled together some additional sources below that’ll help.
+If you’re looking for more help with marketing your business just give us a call (0203 137 3343).

 NB If generating more leads through your website is a priority, you’ll find more food for thought in our post “How to do B2B keyword research and increase leads in 2017″.